Comprehensive Review: Twin Cities Pavilion, Niceville, FL

 The facility accommodates residents with mild to moderate cognitive impairment within its assisted living program, provided they do not present safety risks to themselves or others.

-Twin Cities Pavilion is smaller than most senior living complexes, which affects both its feel and its offerings.
+Twin Cities Pavilion is smaller than most senior living complexes, and that size shapes everything, from the day-to-day feel to what's on offer.

 - Private rooms